 So should you use this double NAT scenario and be happy with it?
 It highly depends on your equipment and your usage scenario.
 Double NAT is not automatically bad. - if you just do browsing and mailing, you don't have to care (your internet browsing will not even be slowed down by double NAT). - check if you want to run servers at home that you want to expose to the internet (e.g. a VPN or web server) - such hosting will definitely not work over double NAT - check, if your usual online games work flawlessly.

 Now most online games use weird UDP tricks to temporarily bypass your router firewall (without opening your firewall to the whole world), to get less-lagging UDP packets to your game client.
 Usually those tricks can only bypass a single NATed home router, but not 2 of them.
-You will find out, if you either cannot connect at all to online sessions or if there is noticably more game lag than usual (more lag happens, because most games will first try to fallback from UDP to TCP, before giving up, if the so called “UDP hole punching” through your 2 firewalls/NATs won't work.
-This TCP-fallback will sometimes be noticable).
+You will find out, if you either cannot connect at all to online sessions or if there is noticeably more game lag than usual (more lag happens, because most games will first try to fallback from UDP to TCP, before giving up, if the so called “UDP hole punching” through your 2 firewalls/NATs won't work.
+This TCP-fallback will sometimes be noticeable).
 Most online games report this as “NAT status” in the game settings.
 Your aim usually will be to either have this status “open” or “moderate”.
-If your game engine reports anything else, it is usually failing on your 2 firewalls+double NAT and it will then fallback to the slower TCP and can even fail completely to connect to a game session (and i guess you should be able to notice that, if you are left alone in an Online game session).
+If your game engine reports anything else, it is usually failing on your 2 firewalls+double NAT and it will then fallback to the slower TCP and can even fail completely to connect to a game session (and I guess you should be able to notice that, if you are left alone in an online game session).

 The next few sections explain what you can do to bypass these problems, while keeping both routers and firewalls enabled.
 Just keep in mind: don't try to fix problems that you do not have.